A tutorial on how to Setup Ubuntu as a dual boot in Windows 7.

 Now, before you proceed to the next step, decide which drive to install Ubuntu and make sure you backup all your data from that drive because Ubuntu installer will format that drive before installation.

-Put your Ubuntu installation disk in disk drive / plug in USB stick and reboot your PC to boot from your disk/USB.
+Put your Ubuntu installation disk in disk drive/plug in a USB stick and reboot your PC to boot from your disk/USB.

 Make sure you have made your disk drive or USB as a first boot device in your BIOS.